google/WebFundamentals/src/site/the-essentials/multi-device-layouts/layout-basics/index.markdown

     max-height: 500px;
   }
 </style>

-# Responsive Web Design Fundamentals

-The use of mobile devices to surf the web is growing at an astronomical pace, but unfortunately much of the web isn't optimized for those mobile devices.
-Mobile devices are often constrained by display size and require a different approach to how content is laid out on screen.

 There is a multitude of different screen sizes across phones, "phablets", tablets, desktops, game consoles, TVs, even wearables.
 Screen sizes will always